devprabal/mac_setup/README.md

 ## [Zen browser](https://zen-browser.app/)

 Using this instead of firefox, with the following extensions.
+I use the following extensions ->
 ![firefox and zen extensions](./ff_extensions.png)

 ## [Zed editor](https://zed.dev/)